Charges via the Affine Grassmannian: Introduction

 For any sheaf $\IC_\lambda$ there are only finitely many walls that we need to cross to reach the KL region.
-Therefore, if we have at our disposal a swapping function $\psi$ as in \eqref{psiintro} for every wall, we can eventually produce a charge statistic.
-However, although swapping functions always exist, we do not know in general how to construct them.
-A substantial part of the present paper is devoted to constructing swapping functions in type $A$.
+Therefore, if we have at our disposal a swapping function $\psi$ as in \eqref{psiintro} for each of these walls, we can eventually produce a charge statistic.

-Imagine first that $L(\lambda)$ is a weight multiplicity free representation.
-In this case $\calB(\lambda)_\mu$ has always at most one element and there is a unique possible swapping function.
-Of course, representations can have arbitrarily large weight spaces.
-However, in type $A$ there is a remarkable decomposition of the crystal $\calB(\lambda)$, called the \emph{atomic decomposition}, of the form $\calB(\lambda)=\bigcup \calA_i$, where each atom $\calA_i$ has at most one element of each weight.
-A crucial step in our proof is to reduce the problem of finding swapping functions to a single atom, and on a single atom it becomes trivial since there are no possible choices involved.